Pros / The sound profiles are realistic and the white noise masks external noise better than any sound machine we reviewed.

 This white noise generator excelled in our testing.
 For our sound masking tests, we used the mask tone within the white noise sound profiles.
 Reviewers sat inside a room with the sound machine running while a reviewer outside of the room created common household noises.
 These noises included a vacuum, a television, music and a blender.
 While the sound machine was on, our testers were virtually unable to hear the traffic from the road outside of our testing facility, which is usually quite loud.
 The white noise maker also did a great job masking conversational noise from the television as well as blocking music from the stereo.

 The blender was the most intrusive noise, and while the sound machine couldn’t completely mask the blender, it did take away from the initial high-pitched rev noise.
 The sudden, sharp tone of a loud sound is the thing that will wake someone up.
-The Deep Sleep softens the blow of that sound better than any other device we reviewed.
+The Deep Sleep softens the blow of that sound better than any other device we reviewed, including the Avantek sound machine.

 As far as sound quality goes, the Deep Sleep just sounds better than the competition.
 All of the sound profiles are rich, realistic, soothing and adjustable.
 There are no audible loops in any sound profile, which is extremely important.
 When you are trying to sleep at night, an audible loop can become distracting and keep you awake instead of lulling you to sleep.